Adjust the orange knobs to calculate an affordable house price given your budget and associated costs.

-Cash on hand is the money you have available immediately for a down payment.
+Upfront budget is the money you have available immediately for a down payment and closing costs.

 Monthly budget is the amount you are able to pay each month for all house-related expenses.